· Nacho Coll · Comparisons · 12 min read

 - Per-file and per-key analytics with daily charts — Granular usage visibility out of the box.

 - IPNS mutable names — Create stable, human-friendly names that point to changing CIDs.
-3 names on Bodhi, 10 on Nirvana.
+1 name on Bodhi, 3 on Karma, 10 on Nirvana.
 Pinata does not offer IPNS.

 What Pinata offers that IPFS Ninja does not